denis-rizun/code.reviewer/README.md

 ## 💡 Planned Features
 - Async interaction via WebSocket or long polling (in the case with Frontend)
 - Support for multi-type languages
-- Support projects history tracking
+- Support projects history tracking (commits)
-- Inline message preview of an analysis report
-- Link Telegram ↔ GitHub account (for maintainers)

 ---